tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. MD (make one attack only against the attack target)

-**Hit vs. an enemy:** 2d6 + Intelligence negative energy damage, and the healing target can heal using a recovery.
+**Hit vs. an enemy:** 2d6 + Intelligence necrotic damage, and the healing target can heal using a recovery.

-**Hit vs. an ally:** 5 negative energy damage, and the healing target can heal using a recovery.
+**Hit vs. an ally:** 5 necrotic damage, and the healing target can heal using a recovery.

 **Miss:** The spell is not expended.